gossoudarev/webteach/simple_testing/README.md

 docker exec -it phan bash

-  (now we're inside it, could do su, apt-get updatem apt-get install mc and so on)
+  (now we're inside it, could do su, apt-get update apt-get install mc and so on)